wafflescloud/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list animals
-2. AddressBook shows a list of animals
-3. User requests to edit the details of a specific animal in the list
+1. User requests to edit an animal by providing the animal’s name together with the updated description and/or location
+2. AddressBook checks if the animal exists
-4. AddressBook validates the new details
+3. AddressBook validates the new details
-5. AddressBook updates the animal’s information
+4. AddressBook updates the animal’s information
-6. AddressBook shows a confirmation message and the updated list
+5. AddressBook shows a confirmation message and the updated list
 Use case ends

 **Extensions**